-IRAN is in sanction by the USA which means travellers cheques of ANY brand or denomination CANNOT be exchanged in Iran.
+Iran is currently under sanction by the USA; this means that traveller cheques of any brand or denomination cannot be exchanged in Iran.

 We recommend to bring some of your cash (about 70 USD) in small denominations: 1, 5 and 10 USD notes.
 If you are not able to get local currency it’s always possible to pay in USD or EUR.

 Note: you cannot change Iranian Rials into hard currency outside of Iran.
 Upon arrival at the Tehran airport there are a few places where you can change money and we recommend you change some money at the airport before departing.
 Remember if you run out of money while in Iran it is essentially impossible to get more sent to you.

 We recommend you take at least $500 US with you for your 14 day trip in Iran.
 This will cover basic needs: optional activities, meals, special clothing requirements, some souvenirs and other small items.
 If you’re a big shopper and/or are interested in purchasing bigger ticket items such as silverware and carpets, we recommend you bring more.
 Please take into consideration the safety issues of carrying this much cash with you; although Iran is considered a safe country for travellers, a money belt is essential for your travel to this region, and it is always recommended that you use the safety deposit boxes in hotels where available.

 Please also make sure you have access to at least an additional USD $200 (or equivalent) as an ‘emergency’ fund, to be used when circumstances outside our control (ex. a natural disaster) require a change to our planned route.
 This is a rare occurrence!